 Error Code 0x80200056

-This is a generic error message which pops up on your screen whenever your Windows 10 upgrade failed.
-Try to get the specific error code, with which you could further investigate and resolve the problem.
+This is a generic error message which pops up on your screen whenever your Windows upgrade fails.
+Try to get the specific error code to further investigate and resolve the problem.

-In order to trace the error code for the failed update, view your update history and spot the updates that were not installed and note down the error code which you could use it to contact Microsoft support.
+In order to trace the error code for the failed update, view your update history and spot the updates that were not installed and note down the error code, which you could use to contact Microsoft support.

 - Using the charms bar by swiping, find the “Settings” option and then choose “Change PC settings” and then click on “Update and recovery”.

 - Choose “View your update history.”